What is teen counseling?

 How long does online teen counseling last?

 This does depend on the individual teen and the issues they are dealing with.
 Some problems are dealt with far quicker than others, which may be far more complex and take longer to resolve.
-At a minimum you can expect online teen counseling to last at least 3 weeks if the teen interacts with their online teen counseling therapist once a week.
+At a minimum, you can expect online teen counseling to last at least 3 weeks if the teen interacts with their online teen counseling therapist once a week.
 For some problems, online therapy might last a year or even more.
-However, even if therapy is taking a long time, both you as a parent and the teen should be able to notice some form of progress after just a few weeks, depending on the openness and attitude of the teen towards counseling and their online therapist.
+However, even if therapy is taking a long time, both you as a parent and the teen should notice some form of progress after just a few weeks, depending on the openness and attitude of the teen towards counseling and their online therapist.

 What are the side effects of online teen counseling?

-There are no written-in-stone side-effects, like there are with most forms of medication.
-However, there are certain things that you as a parent might pick up about your teen once they have begun therapy.
+There are no written-in-stone side-effects like there are with most forms of medication.
+However, as a parent, there are certain things that you might pick up about your teen once they have begun therapy.

 They may become more open and wanting to discuss certain issues with you.
-Alternatively, they may choose to only discuss matters with their therapist.
-This does depend on the personality type of the teen and the relationship they have with their parents
+Alternatively, they may choose only to discuss matters with their therapist.
+This does depend on the personality type of the teen and the relationship they have with their parents.